GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 **B. Log in via a standard terminal.**

-* Log into NeSI via a standard terminal (*not* the terminal within `Jupyter hub`) and run the following command (*NOTE: this may return an error if X11 fowarding is not set up for your machine.
+* Log into NeSI via a standard terminal (*not* the terminal within `Jupyter hub`) and run the following command (*NOTE: this may return an error if X11 forwarding is not set up for your machine.
 In this case, proceed with the first option above*).

 ```bash
 cd /nesi/nobackup/nesi02659/MGSS_U/<YOUR FOLDER>/6.bin_refinement/